anaconda/conda-anaconda-telemetry/docs/faq.md

 ## Which commands are you tracking?

-We only track commands which make network requests.
+We only track commands that make network requests.
 This includes the following:

 - `conda search`
 - `conda install`